MeadowsBrisk/biggyindex/README.md

     - Supports filesystem or Netlify blobs.

 2) Crawler (enrichment) → `scripts/item-crawler/*`
-	- Adds per‑item details when available: share/referral link, shipping options and summary range, description, and a reviews snapshot.
+	- Adds per‑item details when available: shipping options and summary range, description, and a reviews snapshot.
+    - Calls review API a few times per day to keep reviews fresh.
+Only does a full scan when an item is new or detected as updated by the indexer.
 	- Writes:
 	  - `public/item-crawler/items/<refNum>.json` (one file per item)
-	  - `public/item-crawler/index-supplement.js` (aggregated share + shipping range map)
+	  - `public/item-crawler/index-supplement.js` (aggregated share + shipping range map, fed back into the indexer so the main index can show shipping min/max)
 	- When running in Netlify Functions, persistence can use Netlify Blobs; locally it falls back to filesystem.

 3) UI → `src/pages/*`